 Cortisone treats inflammation — it does not support tissue repair.
 The evidence regarding repeated injections shows:

-When people search for stem cell injections knee arthritis, they are usually referring to Bone Marrow Aspirate Concentrate (BMAC).
+When people search for "stem cell"injections knee arthritis, they are usually referring to Bone Marrow Aspirate Concentrate (BMAC), learn more about BMAC here.

 Platelets: BMAC processing significantly enriches platelet concentrations (Schäfer et al, 2019; Cassano et al, 2018)